fertility-health > lifestyle-fertility > lifestyle-factors > weight-and-fertility

 Male fertility and weight

 The rise in male infertility over the past 30 years has coincided with a three-fold increase in obesity in men of reproductive age.
-There’s evidence that obesity changes structures in the testes, lowers sperm quality and reduces a man’s potential to have children: vii
+There’s evidence that obesity changes hormone levels and testicular structure, lowers sperm quality and reduces a man’s potential to have children: vii

 • An increase in BMI by as little as three units lowers male fertility viii